mohabhassan/NightFall/README.md

 ## FAQ

  - **What is currently supported ?**
- Currently, most reborn functions are supported, some security related addition are not implemented.
+ Currently, most reborn functions are supported, some security related additions are not implemented.

  - **Will feature xxxx be implemented ?**
  Create an issue (feature request), I'm more than welcome to add any new features to NightFall!

+# Contributors
-## Contributors
+## Main Developer
  - **RyBack**

+## Secondary Developers/Contributors
  - Todesengel
  - RazoRapiD
  - Ley0k